 Funding for VHWDA

-The Virginia Health Workforce Development Initiative is a program to facilitate the development of a competent, quality health workforce that meets the primary health care needs of all Virginians.
-On September 30, 2010, the Virginia Department of Health (VDH) on behalf of the VHWDA, was awarded a federal grant of $1.93 million under the Health Resources and Services Administration (HRSA) Affordable Care Act State Health Care Workforce Development Implementation Grants (#T55HP20285), to start this Initiative.
+The Virginia Health Workforce Development Authority facilitates the development of a competent, quality health workforce that meets the primary health care needs of all Virginians.
+On September 30, 2010, the Virginia Department of Health (VDH) on behalf of the VHWDA, was awarded a federal grant of $1.93 million under the Health Resources and Services Administration (HRSA) Affordable Care Act State Health Care Workforce Development Implementation Grants (#T55HP20285), to establish the entity.
 This was the only grant of its type awarded in the country.
-Of the $1.935,137.00 total award, $1,000,000.00 is allocated for community-based projects.
-The HRSA-funded Model State Supported AHEC (Grant #U77HP03047) provided 9% ($182,336.00) of support for this initiative.
+Of the $1.935,137.00 total award, $1,000,000.00 was allocated for community-based projects.
+The HRSA-funded Model State Supported AHEC (Grant #U77HP03047) provided 9% ($182,336.00) of support for this.